TVersluijs/RGEE_Snowmelt/README.md

 Copyright: Tom S.L.
 Versluijs 2023 (tom.versluijs@gmail.com)

-When using any of these scripts for scientific publications, please cite the original Github repository by following the provided information in the file 'CITATION.dff' found in the root folder of this Github respository.
+When using any of these scripts for scientific publications, please cite the original Github repository by following the provided information in the file 'CITATION.cff' found in the root folder of this Github respository.
 <br />
 <br />